owncloud/ocis/docs/ocis/adr/0017-allow-read-only-external-user-management.md

 identity provider should one of them shut down.
 This also allows migrating from one identity provider to another.

-There are three cases that require access to users:a
+There are three cases that require access to users:

-1. During authentication we neet to build a user object with at least an account uuid (to identify the account) and the email (for display purposes)
+1. During authentication we need to build a user object with at least an account UUID (to identify the account) and the email (for display purposes)
 2. When searching for recipients we need to be able to query existing users in the external identity management system
-3. When listing files we need to be able to look up a users display properties (username, email, avatar...) based on the account uuid
+3. When listing files we need to be able to look up a users display properties (username, email, avatar...) based on the account UUID

 ## Decision Drivers

 * oCIS should be a single binary that can run out of the box without external dependencies like an LDAP server.
 * Time: we want to build a release candidate asap.
-* oCIS should be able to be easily integrated with external standard identity mangement systems
+* oCIS should be easy to integrate with standard external identity mangement systems

 ## Considered Options

 * External identity management system is writeable and has all necessary APIs
-* External identity management system is read only and provides an interface to query users (e.g.
+* External identity management system is read only and provides an interface to query users
-* IdP is read only and does not provide an API to query users
+* External identity management system is read only and does NOT provide an API to query users

 ## Decision Outcome